 When I was first ‘familiarizing’ myself with mine, I didn’t do so and the handle practically melted off.
 It was a pain in the buttocks to clean and that bad, burnt plastic smell haunted my house for days.

-As you wait for the coffee, place 1 generous scoop of ice cream in two pretty bowls.
+As you wait for the coffee, place 1 generous scoop of ice cream into each of two pretty bowls.
 Pour ample coffee (about 2 1-oz. shots) over each scoop, and you are good to go.

 Serve immediately with, if desired, a fancy cookie or two.
 Also, for an extra ‘kick’ in flavor, you can add a tablespoon of bourbon, whiskey, brandy or grappa to the mix.
 It’s delicious either way.
 Makes 2 servings.